 Special Instructions Regarding COVID Related Refresher Training Deferrals

-Because of the COVID-19 public health emergency (PHE), refresher training courses sponsored by the NRC TTC, such as simulator refresher training, were canceled in calendar years 2020 and 2021.
-The course cancellations may impact training cycles into CY 2023 for certain individuals.
+Because of the COVID-19 public health emergency (PHE), several refresher training courses sponsored by the NRC TTC, such as simulator refresher training, were canceled in calendar years 2020 and 2021.
+The course cancellations may have impacted training cycles into CY 2023 for certain individuals.
 Because of the unique situation regarding the COVID-19 PHE, DRO authorized a onetime deviation from the applicable refresher training requirements outlined in this IMC for impacted inspectors and examiners.
-Affected inspectors examiners should complete missed in-person refresher training at the earliest opportunity.
-This deviation will end at the end of CY 2023 and all refresher training requirements will be in full effect in CY 2024.
+Affected inspectors and examiners should complete missed in-person refresher training at the earliest opportunity.
+This deviation will end at the end of CY 2023, and all refresher training requirements will be in full effect in CY 2024.

 Post-Qualification and Refresher Training Requirements